utumenbayar-miu/CS568-Assign4-CrudApps/README.md

 Skip update and lifecycle (useEffect) for today.
 Do them tomorrow.

+> Please do the add and update in the same form.
+So you can practice state more.
+In order to share state between components, you may need to lift it up to the parent component.

+Main concepts we practice in this assignment:
+* Lift and shift state
+* Passing a function as a prop for data binding
+* How to get data from form
+* Conditionals, list, key
+* State immutability

 ## Main tasks
 1. Implement the CRUD operations for the sample **Students** app.
 Don't copy and past the code below.
 Instead, try to understand.
 Feel free to come up with your own CRUD logic.
 2. Implement the same tasks, CRUD operations for the **TodoList** app.
 Style it.